Northern Raqqa offensive: The offensive

-On 21 May 2016 the SDF, led by the YPG, captured the village of al-Hishah, near the town of Ayn Issa in the northern countryside from ISIL, killing eight fighters.
-In the following days additional SDF fighters were mobilized from Tell Abyad to Ayn Issa.
-ISIL fighters in Raqqa responded by creating defensive lines and tunnels in the city. seven Coalition airstrikes on ISIL positions were confirmed on 23 May.
+The SDF, led by the YPG, started an offensive on 21 May 2016 against ISIL and managed to capture the village of al-Hishah, near the town of Ayn Issa.
+During the fighting eight ISIL fighters were killed.
+In the following days, additional SDF fighters were mobilized from Tell Abyad to Ayn Issa.
+ISIL fighters in Raqqa responded by creating defensive lines and tunnels in the city.
+Two days later, seven Coalition airstrikes on ISIL positions were confirmed.
 On 25 May, the SDF took control of the Namrodia and Matmashraja villages near Ayn Issa.

-On 26 May, the SDF reported new gains.
-SDF forces took the villages of Qartaja, al-Fastah, Indebin and Matmasraja.
-They had advanced some 6 km into IS-held lands north of Raqqa, and killed at least 31 ISIL fighters.
+The following week, the SDF reported new gains.
+Their forces took control of the villages of Qartaja, al-Fastah, Indebin and Matmasraja.
+SDF units had advanced some 6 km into ISIL-held lands north of Raqqa, and killed at least 31 ISIL fighters.
 By 30 May, ISIL had redeployed 2,000 to 3,000 militants to Raqqa, from Mosul and other areas controlled by ISIL.
 It was also reported that ISIL's use of civilians as human shields was slowing down the SDF advance.
 Later on the same day, the SDF captured an additional nine villages from ISIL, in the northern countryside of Raqqa.

 Aftermath

-On 3 June 2016, a YPG unit infiltrated into a detention center in Raqqa city and raided it, rescuing a number of prisoners, including a Yezidi family.
+On 3 June 2016, a YPG unit infiltrated into a detention center run by ISIS in Raqqa city and raided it, rescuing a number of prisoners, including a Yezidi family.